onflow/fcl-js/docs-generator/README.md

 The types documentation in the `types` directory includes:

 - **Interfaces** - Documented with their properties and methods
-- **Type Aliases** - Documented with their underlying types
+- **Types** - Documented with their underlying types
 - **Enums** - Documented with all their members and values

 All type documentation includes JSDoc descriptions when available.

 ## Integration with Documentation Projects

-After generating documentation, you can copy the contents of the `output` directory to your documentation project.
-This will maintain the folder structure and allow your documentation build system to process the files.
+After generating documentation, copy the `output/packages-docs` directory to the documentation project.
+This will maintain the folder structure and allow the documentation build system to process the files.